Clinical Nutritionist, Holistic Health Counselor

-I attended the Institute of Integrative Nutrition in NYC for health coach training as well as a Clinical nutrition program here in San Diego.
-I'm so eager to continue learning and growing in this field that I'm currently doing master's coursework with the Clinical Nutrition Certification Board.
+I attended the Institute of Integrative Nutrition in NYC for health coach training as well as the Natural Healing Institute in San Diego for Clinical Nutrition.
 My approach is clinical with a functional medicine spin, meaning I am always looking to get to the root cause of whatever is going on with someone’s health.
 It also means that I view the body as a systemic organism and know that all organs, glands, and systems affect each other.
 “Let food be thy medicine” is my mantra and now the mantra of thousands of prior clients.

 I had a thriving private practice for the past eight years and loved every minute of helping people bust the myths that they have to live with diagnosis, that healing is not possible, and that healthy eating is boring, hard, or time-consuming.

 Last year the itch came to do more than what was possible in a one-on-one setting, so in December of 2013, I made a life-changing decision to close my private practice.